Andre-LR/car-sales-prediction/README.md

 In the code, we use the `MinMaxScaler` class from the `sklearn.preprocessing` module to normalize our data.
 It transforms features by scaling each feature to a given range, typically between 0 and 1.
 This method first calculates the minimum and maximum value of each feature, and then transforms the feature to scale it between 0 and 1.
 This ensures that all features have the same scale, which can help the model converge more quickly and accurately.

 Here's how we use it in the code:

 ```python
 scaler = MinMaxScaler()
 X_scaled = scaler.fit_transform(X)
 y_scaled = scaler.fit_transform(y.values.reshape(-1, 1))
 ```

+## Building the Artificial Neural Network

+In this project, we build an Artificial Neural Network (ANN) using Keras.
+The ANN is composed of an input layer, several hidden layers, and an output layer.
+Each layer is made up of neurons (also known as nodes), and the neurons of adjacent layers are fully connected.

+Here's a brief overview of the structure of our ANN:

+- ```Input Layer```: The **input** layer has as many neurons as there are features in our dataset.
+Each neuron represents a unique feature.

+- ```Hidden Layers```: The layers in between the **input** and **output** layers are known as **hidden layers**.
+Our ANN has two hidden layers.
+The first and the second hidden layer have 25 neurons.
+The number of hidden layers and the number of neurons in each layer are hyperparameters of the ANN.
+These hyperparameters can greatly affect the model's performance and ability to generalize from the training data.

+    **Obs**:
+    - If you have too few layers, the network might not be able to learn complex patterns from the data (underfitting).

+    - If you have too many layers, the network might start to learn not just the underlying patterns, but also the noise in the data (overfitting).

+- ```Output Layer```: The **output layer** has one neuron as we are performing a regression task (predicting a single continuous value).
+The output layer uses the linear activation function, which is typical for regression tasks.

+Choosing the right number of hidden layers and neurons in each layer involves a lot of trial and error.
+However, there are some general guidelines that can help:

+- **Number of Hidden Layers**: For many problems, a single hidden layer is sufficient.
+However, if the problem is complex, such as image recognition or natural language processing, more hidden layers can help the model learn more complex representations.
+In our case, two hidden layers worked well.

+- **Number of Neurons**: A common strategy is to choose a number of neurons that is between the size of the input layer (the number of features) and the size of the output layer.
+For example, if you have 10 input features and 1 output, you might choose something between 10 and 1 for the number of neurons in the hidden layers.
+Another common strategy is to start with a large number of neurons and gradually reduce it if you see that the model is overfitting (performing well on the training data but poorly on the test data).

 ## Model Training